pingbird/boxy/README.md

 ### Sliver container

-Ever want to give a SliverList a box decoration?
+Ever want to give SliverList a box decoration?
 The [sliver](https://pub.dev/documentation/boxy/latest/sliver) library provides `SliverContainer` which allows you to use a box widget as the foreground or background of a sliver:

 ![](https://i.tst.sh/ua72L.gif)